- 1) Setup

 Recommendation

-The best way to figure out the largest Contentful paint (LCP) elements is by monitoring and gathering real user data with the help of web-vitals JS libraries or any RUM solution and deciding properly.
-Because Preloading and Pre-connect can become a double-edged sword if you didn’t do it properly.- Thank you Gijo Varghese for reviewing my post and providing me FlyingPress image.
+The best way to figure out the largest Contentful Paint (LCP) elements is by monitoring and gathering real user data with the help of web-vitals JS libraries or any RUM solution and deciding properly.
+Because Preloading and Pre-connect can become a double-edged sword if you don’t do it properly.- Thank you Gijo Varghese for reviewing my post and providing me FlyingPress image.

 - Thank you Nicola Caldognetto for sharing the PHP code on the WP Speedmatters’s Facebook Group.